dr.ir. M.C.J. (Maarten) Hornikx - Expertise

 o Publishing open source software from developed methods.

-In February 2017, Hornikx has published 29 refereed journal papers contributed to 47 conference papers on international acoustical conferences and meetings.
+In March 2018, Hornikx has published 38 peer reviewed journal papers contributed to 55 conference papers on international acoustical conferences and meetings.
 He is supervising 12 PhD students, 10 from TU/e.
+Hornikx is associate editor of Acta Acustica united with Acoustics, and editorial board member of Building and Environment.

-Hornikx has been awarded two individual Marie-Curie fellowships: an ITN post-doc grant (2009) and a Career Integration Grant (2012), is currently PI of an STW OTP project (tools to tackle environmental health problems) and coordinates the ITN project Acoutect (2017-2020).
+Hornikx has been awarded two individual Marie-Curie fellowships: an ITN post-doc grant (2009) and a Career Integration Grant (2012).
+He is currently PI of an STW OTP project (tools to tackle environmental health problems) and coordinates the H2020 ITN project Acoutect (2017-2020).
+Hornikx collaborates with industry on virtual acoustics and sound absorbing materials.